casteluc/aboutfy/README.md

 # Aboutfy
-Aboutfy is a React Webapp that consumes Spotify API and shows the user's musical preferences.
+Aboutfy is a React Web App that consumes Spotify API and shows the user's musical preferences.

 The backend OAuth server was provided by [Mattias Johansson](https://github.com/mpj) and you can find it [here](https://github.com/mpj/oauth-bridge-template).